kachick/depop/README.md

 ## Usage

 By default, stars are hidden as much as possible.\
-Some features can be hidden by enabling them on the [Options page](https://developer.chrome.com/docs/extensions/mv3/options/).
+Some features can be hidden by enabling them on the [Options page](https://developer.chrome.com/docs/extensions/mv3/options/).\
+If you installed it with Google Web Store, the URL should be `chrome-extension://bblbchjekobacogfioehogggccfagkmk/options.html`

 ![Screen Shot](assets/screenshots/options.png)